usertwitterfacebookinstagramsearchchess-ratingclock-ratingflash-ratingflashcalendar-modalpencil-modal

 Similar to 2023, strong performances in the point-heavy events are key to qualifying through the Circuit this year.

-Let’s have a look at the FIDE Circuit 2024 first-trimester results.
+Let’s take a look at the FIDE Circuit 2024 first-trimester results.

 The year kicked off with one of the most important events of the year, Tata Steel Chess.
 The winner of the Masters, Wei Yi, immediately grabbed the lead with 20.54 points, while Gukesh D, Anish Giri and Nodirbek Abdusattorov, who tied with the Chinese GM for first place, also picked good points (14.22 each).
 Notably, Wei Yi hasn't played in any more eligible tournaments and has dropped to 11th place.